Relationship Advice

 Grace At Crunch Time

 Christmas is about grace.
-I have a car named Grace.
-It’s not a coincidence.
+I have a car named Grace, and it’s not a coincidence.

 It was the night before Thanksgiving, and I was in a tizzy.
 The next day was our church’s Thanksgiving Dinner for the Community, and I was the coordinator.
 Still so much to do.
 I was driving home from work later than planned and was on the phone with my mom discussing to-dos.
 Out of nowhere, a car crossed the intersection, and I drove right into it!
 My body flew forward, and my phone went flying!
 I hit my knee on the dash and my forehead on the rear-view mirror.
 I had to kick the door open to get out and was sad to see that the true victim was my beloved red convertible, CeeCee.
 She was totaled.
 A little late, I remembered Mom, found my phone, downplayed things A LOT, then turned my attention to the folks in the other car.

-They were about the same age as my parents, and I was concerned.
-They were equally concerned for me.
-Physically, they were fine but were visiting their son and grandchildren for Thanksgiving from another state, and their Lexus SUV was totaled.
-Just then, a stranger approached and handed them his card and said, “If you need a witness to explain to the police what happened, I’ll vouch for you.”
+They were about the same age as my parents, and we were concerned about one another.
+As we stood together in front of their wrecked Lexus SUV, they shared they were visiting their son and grandchildren for Thanksgiving from another state.
+Just then, a man approached them and handed over his card stating, “If you need a witness to explain to the police what happened, I’ll vouch for you.”

 Didn’t.
 See.
 That.
 Coming.
 I thought the accident was their fault.
 I followed him to his car and asked him questions.
 His voice rose angrily as he told me that I drove right through the red light.
 I was panicked!
 I had never caused an accident before.
 I was so immersed in my telephone conversation that I ran a red light and didn’t even know it.
 I felt so guilty.
 I was guilty.

 As everyone took their leave, I realized that I hadn’t received a citation.
-I never did.
+I never did, by the way.

 The gift.